DRINKS MENU &

 All priced by the bottle

-399 N.V Piper-Heidsieck, Cuvée Brut. £49.95 (£9.95 per 125ml glass).
+399 N.V Piper-Heidsieck, Cuvée Brut. £49.95 (£9.15 per 125ml glass).
 Intense notes of almonds and fresh hazelnuts, with flavours of fresh pear and apple with a delicate hint of citrus.
-It is lively and light with added depth from the Pinot Noir
+It is lively and light with added depth from the Pinot Noir.

-606 2013 Vintage Sparkling Reserve, Winbirri, Norfolk, England. £39.50.
+606 2013 Vintage Sparkling Reserve, Winbirri, Norfolk, England. £40.50.
 Delicate and complex aromas of white peach, blossom and spice.
-The palate has finesse with wild strawberry, citrus fruits and a hint of brioche.
-Leading to a seductive creamy balance
+The palate has finesse with wild strawberry, citrus fruits and a hint of brioche, leading to a seductive creamy balance

-437 N.V Prosecco, Romeo. £25.00 (£6.50 per 175ml glass).
+437 N.V Prosecco, Revilo. £25.00.
 A classic elegant wine, rightly evanescent.
 Intense aromas of fruit with a rich scent of apple, lemon and grapefruit.
 Full-bodied with a harmonious taste.